istaari/Leetcode/DSA_NOTES.md

 ## Sliding Window

 - Window Size = `j - 1 + 1`
+- Remove first element from window `i - k` k is window size
 - Digits - `count = new int[10]`, Small Aphabets - `count = new int[26]`, Big Aphabets - `count = new int[128]`
+- When `two strings` are invloved first create a map of frequency of first string, then compare with second string
+- When `one string or array` is involved, Inside the loop increment and decrement the count of that element in map

 ### **Examples:**